seacgroup/PCRE.js/README.md

 Classes are supported by replacing themselves internally with whatever they represent.
 IE ::alpha:: [a-zA-Z]

-For those of you who don't know what PCRE is, it is basically Perl Cow Regular Expressions, where Cow is some word I have forgotten.
+For those of you who don't know what PCRE is, it is basically Perl Compatible Regular Expressions.

 In the weeks to come I will add the source and API documentation with examples.